 Many schools are left having to make extra money in order to cover costs and salaries.
-Charlie Bush from School Space shares how you can utilise what you already have by letting out your halls and facilities.
+Charlie Bush from School Space shares how you can utilize what you already have by letting out your halls and facilities.

 With education budget cuts, general rising costs and increased employer contributions into pensions, schools in the UK urgently need money.
-One widely underutilised way for any school to increase their budget with minimum cost is to let their halls outside of school hours.
+One widely underutilized way for any school to increase their budget with minimum cost is to let their halls outside of school hours.
 This makes use of an often-neglected resource; one that is frequently in high demand from local community groups, and even better, it doesn’t require any investment from the school.

 However, in order to make significant income from lettings, there are certain steps a school must take.